AJGreaves/thehouseofmouse/README.md

 6. User favourites.
     - Another feature designed for The House of Mouse fan, who would return to the site many times and have a "dream collection" of mice they would like to own one day.
     - This feature was originally included in the wireframes for this project, but unfortunately had to be clipped from the current release due to time constraints.
-7. Embedded mailchimp newsletter signup form in footer.
+7. Embedded Mailchimp newsletter signup form in footer.
     - At the moment the footer contains a button to lead the user to the newsletter signup form, currently hosted by Mailchimp.
     - For ease of use for the user, and to get rid of more clicks needed to sign up, I would like to add the signup form fully embedded into my own website in the footer.
 8. Additional payment methods.